cedadev/jasmin-workshop/tutorials/tut02/README.md

 > 5. Tidy up your run suite directory (i.e. logs and task directories)

-  * You can tell Rose to tidy up (clear out) any logs and task directories by using the command:
+  * You can tell Cylc to tidy up (clear out) any logs and task directories by using the command:

       ```
-      rose suite-clean
+      cylc clean <WORKFLOW>
       ```

 > 6. View the workflow graph of the suite

-  * View the workflow graph of the suite:
+  * View the workflow graph of the workflow:
-    * To view the workflow graph of your suite without running it, use:
+    * To view the workflow graph of your workflow without running it, use:

       ```
-      rose suite-run -i
-      cylc graph '<SUITE>'
+      cylc graph '<WORKFLOW>'
-      # Where <SUITE> is the name of the suite directory
+      # Where <WORKFLOW> is the name of the workflow directory
       ```

     * NOTE: the `-i` option means "install only" - so this will not run the suite.